Department of Student Affairs Administration in Higher Education

 The purpose of this seminar is to mentor and support students as they draft their dissertation proposals.
 The seminar format will allow students to discuss design decisions for their systematic inquiry, share work in progress, and receive feedback from peers and the instructor.
 This course will also introduce the student to processes such as how to structure a dissertation proposal, conduct a literature review, prepare for the ethics of fieldwork and submit a proposal to the Institutional Review Board, and clearly articulate a study's design.
 Prerequisite: SAA 830, SAA 845, SAA 930.
 Offered Fall.

 SAA 990 Cr.3

 This course builds on the foundation established in SAA 950, Dissertation Seminar, and is designed to continue support of the Ed.D dissertation.
-Prerequisite: SAA 950.
+Prerequisite: SAA 950 and successful defense of dissertation proposal.
+Consent of instructor.
 Pass/Fail grading.
 Offered Fall, Spring, Summer.

 This course supports the completion of a dissertation as required for the Ed.D. in Student Affairs Administration and Leadership.
 Prerequisite: SAA 990.
+Consent of instructor.
 Pass/Fail grading.
-Offered Fall, Winter, Spring.
+Offered Fall, Spring, Summer.